mainsail-crew/mainsail/docs/update-guide/moonraker.md

 ### Add Moonraker to the update manager

-If you wan to update Moonraker using the update manager, you need to add the following section to your printer's `moonraker.conf`:
+If you want to update Moonraker using the update manager, you need to add the following section to your printer's `moonraker.conf`:

 ```
 [update_manager]